1-Uryson width and covers: Reduction to low dimensions

 Note that the $X^{(2)}_n$ in Lemma~\ref{l:width of subcomplex} may not be a Riemannian polyhedron because it is equipped with the extrinsic metric.
-In the next proposition, we improve Lemma~\ref{l:width of subcomplex} by producing a sequence of Riemannian polyhedron with the same property.
+In the next proposition, we improve Lemma~\ref{l:width of subcomplex} by producing a sequence of Riemannian polyhedra with the same property.
 This is accomplished by replacing the extrinsic metric of $X^{(2)}_n$ by its intrinsic metric.
-However, we must ensure that the extrinsic metric and the intrinsic metric are close to one other so that the ratio $\displaystyle\frac{\UW_1(X^{(2)}_n)}{\UW_1(\widetilde{X^{(2)}_n})}$ remains unbounded with the intrinsic metric.
-This is the main technicality involved in the proof and it is resolved by selecting an appropriate triangulation of $X_n$.
+However, we must ensure that the extrinsic metric and the intrinsic metric are close to one another so that the ratio $\displaystyle\frac{\UW_1(X^{(2)}_n)}{\UW_1(\widetilde{X^{(2)}_n})}$ remains unbounded with the intrinsic metric.
+For this we will use the Federer--Fleming deformation technique, which allows us to project a geodesic in $\widetilde{X}_{n}$ onto its lower skeleta with only controlled distortion.
+More precisely, we require the following lemma from~\cite[Lemma 5]{G}.